Achyutem/achyutem-pf/src/content/blog/post1.md

 heroImage: "/cli.png"
 ---

-# 12 Must-Have CLI Tools That Deserve a Spot in Your Terminal

 Let’s be real, once you get comfortable in the terminal, it starts feeling like home.
 GUI apps are fine, but the command line?
 That’s where the magic happens.
 Over the years, I’ve collected a handful of CLI tools that I keep coming back to—some practical, some powerful, and a couple that just make the terminal _feel_ better.

 Here are 12 CLI tools that, in my opinion, deserve a permanent spot in your workflow.